Marie of Orléans, Viscountess of Narbonne

 Marie of Orléans (19 December/September 1457 - 1493) was the elder sister of King Louis XII of France.
 Due to her marriage to John of Foix, she was Countess of Étampes and Viscountess of Narbonne.

-Marie was the eldest daughter of Charles, Duke of Orléans, and his third wife Marie of Cleves.
+Marie was the eldest daughter of Charles I, Duke of Orléans, and his third wife Marie of Cleves.
 After a previous betrothal to Peter II, Duke of Bourbon, she married John of Foix on 8 September 1483.

 Issue

 She had two children by John of Foix: